M66B/FairEmail/FAQ.md

 **(112) Which email provider do you recommend?**

 FairEmail is an email client only, so you need to bring your own email address.
+Note that this is clearly mentioned in the app description.

 There are plenty of email providers to choose from.
 Which email provider is best for you depends on your wishes/requirements.